open-tale/open-tale.github.io/pages/index.md

 [**Go to the Open Tale documentation pages.**](docs)

-## Community

-Open Tale is just in the beginning, but we're gathering together at our [Discord channel][discord].
-Feel free to join us!

 ## Contributing

 This website is managed on a [Github repository][repository].
 Thus, any kind of